bbc/mosromgr/docs/getting_started.rst

 ============================

-After installing the module, a simple way to verify it's working is by using the :doc:`cli`.
+After installing the module, a simple way to verify it's working is by using the :doc:`cli/index`.
 First of all, open a terminal and run the command ``mosromgr`` to be sure it's installed.
 You should see output like so:

 .. code-block:: console